Stress and anxiety are common experiences for most people.

 - Omega-3 fatty acids: One study showed that medical students who received omega-3 supplements experienced a 20% reduction in anxiety symptoms (3).

 - Ashwagandha: Ashwagandha is an herb used in Ayurvedic medicine to treat stress and anxiety.
 Several studies suggest that it's effective (4).

-- Green tea: Green tea has many polyphenol antioxidants, which provide health benefits.
-It may help stress and anxiety by increasing serotonin levels (5).
+- Green tea: Green tea contains many polyphenol antioxidants which provide health benefits.
+It may lower stress and anxiety by increasing serotonin levels (5).

 - Valerian: Valerian root is a popular sleep aid due to its tranquilizing effect.
-It contains valerenic acid, which alters GABA receptors to lower anxiety.
+It contains valerenic acid, which alters gamma-aminobutyric acid (GABA) receptors to lower anxiety.

-- Kava-kava: Kava-kava is a psychoactive member of the pepper family.
-It has long been used as a sedative in the South Pacific and is increasingly used in Europe and the US to treat mild stress and anxiety (6).
+- Kava kava: Kava kava is a psychoactive member of the pepper family.
+Long used as a sedative in the South Pacific, it is increasingly used in Europe and the US to treat mild stress and anxiety (6).

 Some supplements can interact with medications or have side effects, so you may want to consult with a doctor if you have a medical condition.

 Summary Certain supplements can reduce stress and anxiety, including ashwagandha, omega-3 fatty acids, green tea and lemon balm.

 Using essential oils or burning a scented candle may help reduce your feelings of stress and anxiety.

 Some scents are especially soothing.
 Here are some of the most calming scents: